GITHUB_TOKEN and it can work with your repos, give it a DATABASE_URL and it can query your database, give it any API key and it can call that API.

 - The matching secret still needs to exist and be accessible.

-Common skill requirements
+Common agent requirements

 |---|---|